rubenrabb01/Modeling-MacFish-database/Decision tress (reservoir parts).md

 ```
 ![Res_part_tree](/Plots/Res_part_tree_3.png "Res_part_tree")

-These plots shw us that the class _dam_ is  is marked **unused** as it is never predicted by the model
+These plots show us that the class _dam_ is  is marked **unused** as it is never predicted by the model

 #### 1.2.
 Reservoir use by each species across sesions (mean depth + body size)